IJCEP Copyright © 2007-All rights reserved.

 Full Text PDF

-Address all correspondences to: Dennis W. Dickson, MD, Neuropathology Laboratory, Mayo Clinic, 4500 San Pablo Road, Jacksonville,
+Address all correspondence to: Dennis W. Dickson, MD, Neuropathology Laboratory, Mayo Clinic, 4500 San Pablo Road, Jacksonville, FL

 dickson.dennis@mayo.edu